MicrosoftDocs/fabric-docs/docs/data-engineering/api-graphql-editor.md

 ---
 title: Microsoft Fabric API for GraphQL editor
 description: Learn about the Fabric API for GraphQL editor, including where to find the editor and what the editor screen looks like. ms.reviewer: sngun ms.author: sngun
 author: snehagunda
 ms.topic: conceptual
+ms.custom:
+  - build-2024
 ms.search.form: GraphQL query editor ms.date: 05/21/2024
 ---